bradleypallen/inference-article/outline.md

 ## Acknowledgements
 * _A list of collaborators, which may be large if this becomes a crowd-sourced narrative._
-* _Chuck Williams' inspiration, technical leadership and legacy after his untimely death should be specifically called out._
+* _Chuck Williams' inspiration, technical leadership and legacy after his untimely death should be specifically acknowledged._

 ## References
 _Cited sources to include:_